 You probably don’t do much thinking about the quality of air in your home and how it might be affecting your health.
 It’s not unusual because the government mandates what kind of materials are to be used in the products we use in our indoor and outdoor environments, and they’re all supposed to be safe.
 That means no asbestos for insulation, no lead in the paint or gasoline, filtration plants for water, and air quality controls for power plants and industrial operations.
-But you’re still exposed to toxic air on a daily basis even though you might not realize it.
+Even with all of these precautions, you are still exposed to toxic air on a daily basis even though you might not realize it.
 Following are six ways clean air affects your health and why you should reduce or eliminate exposure to contaminants as much as possible.

 One method to reduce exposure is to pay attention to air quality alerts and take appropriate action.
 Don’t have time to follow the news for alerts?
 Get an air quality alert app such as BreezoMeter to receive phone alerts anywhere you happen to be.

 Allergies are caused by an immune system response to certain foreign bodies in the bloodstream.
 The immune system mobilizes histamines which go after the allergen and cause itchy eyes, runny nose, headaches, and other discomforts.
 While you might default to dust and pollen as common allergens, you may not be aware that it’s possible to have allergies to air pollution from cars and power plants.
 That means if you work in a dense urban environment, you’re exposed to things that can stimulate a histamine response.